Use of test

 Presence of a BCL6 gene fusion can be useful in diagnosing and sub-classifying B-NHLs.
-It can also indicate prognosis in B-cell lymphoma with features intermediate between DLBCL and Burkitt lymphoma, in association with BCL2 and MYC gene fusions (see double/triple hit lymphoma panel).
+It can also indicate prognosis in B-cell lymphoma with features intermediate between DLBCL and Burkitt lymphoma, in association with BCL2 and MYC gene fusions (see Multiple hit lymphoma FISH).

 This is an assay for non-heritable mutations.
 It does not raise issues of ethics or consent that are different from most other investigations ordered in the routine care of a patient.

 Fluorescent in situ hybridisation (FISH) analysis, using probes to identify fusion of BCL6 with a partner gene.
 The breakpoints involved in these fusions can be variable, and in some cases certain variants will not be detected by the probe.